Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Against Backdoor Detection

 $\bullet$\textit{~$\epsilon_4$ AUC}.
 As mentioned earlier, our research shows that trigger inversion algorithms are unlikely to effectively reconstruct and remove the triggers injected by \ourmethod{}, even though they are largely successful on the triggers injected by existing backdoor attacks.
 In some cases, however, the backdoor defense methods just need to detect the infected models (and discard them afterward), even though they cannot accurately reconstruct the real trigger.
 Our research evaluated how successfully these trigger inversion methods can detect the models poisoned by \ourmethod{}-enhanced attacks.
-Specifically, we train 24 clean models; for each of the three different datasets (MNIST, CIFAR-10, and GTSRB), we generate two clean models using each of four different neural network structures (VGG-16, ResNet-101, ShuffleNet, and ResNet18, respectively) to analyze their detection accuracy.
+Specifically, we train 24 clean models; for each of the three different datasets (MNIST, CIFAR-10, and Tiny ImageNet), we generate two clean models using each of four different neural network structures (VGG-16, ResNet-101, ShuffleNet, and ResNet18, respectively) to analyze their detection accuracy.
 Similarly, we train 24 models for each attack on three datasets using four neural network structures.
 In our research, we measured the AUC score of NC, TABOR, K-arm, and Pixel on these 48 models (24 clean models and 24 backdoored models).
-As shown in Table~\ref{tab:trigger_AUC}, generally speaking, the AUC scores of different defense strategies from the models poisoned by different backdoor attacks with \ourmethod{} enhancement are significantly smaller than those from the models poisoned by the same attack without \ourmethod{} enhancement, which indicates the better effect of the \ourmethod{}-enhanced attacks to evade the detection by all tested triggers inversion algorithms.
+As shown in Table~\ref{tab:trigger_AUC}, we present the result of using VGG-16 network structure (Delay rest of the results in Appendix~\ref{subsec:additional eps4}).
+Generally speaking, the AUC scores of different defense strategies from the models poisoned by different backdoor attacks with \ourmethod{} enhancement are significantly smaller than those from the models poisoned by the same attack without \ourmethod{} enhancement, which indicates the better effect of the \ourmethod{}-enhanced attacks to evade the detection by all tested triggers inversion algorithms.
 In particular, LSBA enhanced by \ourmethod{} successfully evades the detection by the trigger inversion algorithms with AUCs below 65\% for all of them.

+Additionally, we delve deeper into the exploration of backdoor removal using putative triggers in Appendix~\ref{subsec:additional eps4}, where we present a comparative experimental analysis.
+The results from these experiments demonstrate that backdoor attacks enhanced by GRASP are more resilient to removal attempts using reverse-engineered putative triggers.

-\section{Against Weight Analysis Detection}
+\subsection{Against Weight Analysis Detection}